RobertRamosJr/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-closure: is a function and and code block where the nested functions inside of it inherit the variables that were declared in the parent.
+closure: is a function  and code block where the nested functions inside of it inherit the variables that were declared in the parent.

 4. Describe the four rules of the 'this' keyword.